fastapi/fastapi/docs/en/docs/async.md

 ## Asynchronous Code

-Asynchronous code just means that the language has a way to tell the computer / program that at some point in the code, it will have to wait for *something else* to finish somewhere else.
-Let's say that *something else* is called "slow-file".
+Asynchronous code just means that the language 💬 has a way to tell the computer / program 🤖 that at some point in the code, it 🤖 will have to wait for *something else* to finish somewhere else.
+Let's say that *something else* is called "slow-file" 📝.

-So, during that time, the computer can go and do some other work, while "slow-file" finishes.
+So, during that time, the computer can go and do some other work, while "slow-file" 📝 finishes.

-Then the computer / program will come back every time it has a chance because it's waiting again, or whenever it finished all the work it had at that point.
-And it will see if any of the tasks it was waiting for have already finished, doing whatever it had to do.
+Then the computer / program 🤖 will come back every time it has a chance because it's waiting again, or whenever it 🤖 finished all the work it had at that point.
+And it 🤖 will see if any of the tasks it was waiting for have already finished, doing whatever it had to do.

-Next, it takes the first task to finish (let's say, our "slow-file") and continues whatever it had to do with it.
+Next, it 🤖 takes the first task to finish (let's say, our "slow-file" 📝) and continues whatever it had to do with it.

 That "wait for something else" normally refers to <abbr title="Input and Output">I/O</abbr> operations that are relatively "slow" (compared to the speed of the processor and the RAM memory), like waiting for: